singhkpratham/geocompr/05-geometry-operations.md

 ### Geometry unions

-As we saw in section \@ref(vector-attribute-aggregation), spatial aggregation can silently dissolve the geometries of touching polygons in the same group.
+As we saw in Section \@ref(vector-attribute-aggregation), spatial aggregation can silently dissolve the geometries of touching polygons in the same group.
 This is demonstrated in the code chunk below in which 49 `us_states` are aggregated into 4 regions using base and **tidyverse** functions (see results in Figure \@ref(fig:us-regions)):